VrncaRR/JobCompare/GroupProject/Docs/UseCaseModel.md

 ### Use case: Compare job offers
 User log in to the system.<br>
 System shows a user interface of a list of job offers, displayed as Title and Company, ranked from best to worst based on the weighted score, and including the current job (if present), clearly indicated.<br>
-User selects two jobs to compare and trigger the comparison.<br>
+User selects exact two jobs to compare and trigger the comparison.<br>
 System shows a table comparing the two jobs, displaying details for each job.<br>
+User performs another comparison or goes back to the main menu.<br>
 If there is only one job in the system, system will display the detail of the job.<br>
 If there is no job in the system, system will display an empty table.<br>
-User performs another comparison or goes back to the main menu.<br>